Media and change

 Key knowledge

-• the nature and forms of new media technologies and their relationship to traditional media technologies and
+• the nature and forms of new media technologies

-• characteristics of digital media audiences
+• characteristics of new media audiences

-• the influence of technological development, media convergence and hybridisation on society, audiences, the
+• the influence of technological development, audiences, the individual, media industries and institutions

 • social, ethical and legal issues in the media industry in the last two years.